code-423n4/2023-04-caviar-findings/report.md

 >
 > As a developer, I agree with the Sponsor with a nofix and believe in practice that this should not be an issue.
 >
 > As a Judge, I believe the finding meets the requirements of improperly implementing an EIP, which can cause a loss of yield.
-For this reason I think Medium Severity to be appropriate.
+For this reason, I think Medium Severity to be appropriate.

 ***